-75% Purchased (domestic) 0% Purchased (foreign)

-0% In-kind (domestic) 25% In-kind (foreign)
+75% Purchased (domestic) 0% In-kind (domestic) 0% Purchased (foreign) 25% In-kind (foreign)

 NOTES:

 The program uses two modalities simultaneously.
 75% of the participating schools receive conditional cash transfers to purchase food for the program; in-kind donor contributions account for the remaining 25%.
 Of the food purchased in country, about 30% is from local sources near the schools.
 Donors include the European Union, Japan, and South Korea.
 WFP is a partner.
 In 2016/17, WFP handed over two regions for government implementation as part of a gradual handing-over process.